VoxAbrams/human-protein-classification/README.md

 # human-protein-classification
-Generating more accurate annotations of the sub-cellular localizations for human proteins in individual cells.
+Generating accurate annotations of the sub-cellular localizations for human proteins in individual cells.